owingit/owingit.github.io/_posts/2016-10-10-owen-martin-2.0.md

 I'm going to be using this site as a sort of blog, sort of host for my resume, and sort of platform to share cool generative art pictures (like this one!)
 ![Image of black-and-white pendulum trace](/images/clock_eye.png)
 as I learn the process of Processing, as well as photographs from my time abroad, stretching forward into the oceanic unknown.
-Hopefully this is the beginning of the beginning of a life where I push myself a little bit harder.
+This may well be the beginning of the beginning of a life where I push myself a little bit harder.
+But there can be no doubt that this is the beginning of the beginning of a life where I start to examine the boundaries of consciousness, play with expression and doubt and randomness, and have some fun with it.

+Cheers,
+your friendly neighborhood dragon